-Environmental, Social, and Governance criteria (ESG) are an indispensable component of today’s business world.
-Their task is to provide a framework for assessing the sustainability and ethical impact of investments and business practices.
+Environmental, Social, and Governance (ESG) criteria are an indispensable component of today’s business world.
+They provide a framework for assessing the sustainability and ethical impact of investments and business practices.

 For the pharmaceutical industry, ESG represents an opportunity to showcase its mission of saving lives and promoting health.
 In terms of social impact, the pharmaceutical industry’s commitment to ESG can underscore its push for health equity.
 This commitment to reducing health disparities not only supports societal well-being but also aligns with the industry’s broader goals.
 However, despite having a substantial portfolio of ESG-related initiatives, the pharmaceutical sector has often fallen short in effectively communicating its efforts to the broader public.